Daylamites: The Daylamite expansion

+Legacy

+During this expansion process, many Daylamite groups spread to newly conquered and reached territories.
+These Daylamite groups initially preserved their cultural identities and then gradually merged with the native populations.
+The Zazas, who call themselves Dimli (Dimla, Dilmi), are considered one of those Daylamite groups that spread to the West during the Daylamite expansion.
+The Zaza endonyms Dimli or Dimla are etymologically derived from the term Dailam,' a linguistic theory was first documented by late-19th-century Armenian travelers and it was later introduced by Friedrich Carl Andreas in the early 1900s and subsequently endorsed by a broader consensus of scholars.
+This is corroborated by the presence of the Dailamites in Anatolia during various periods, the robust linguistic affinities between the Zaza language and regional languges spoken in Dailam and that Agathias in the 6th century describes the Dailamites (literally "Dilimnites") as "one of the largest nations on the other side of the Tigris, whose territory borders on Persia".
+This area is the present-day settlement area of the Dimli or Zaza.
+At the same time, modern research suggests that the Talysh have some cultural and linguistic connections with the historical Daylami people.
+In ancient times, the territory of the Talysh was called Dailam and it is possible that the Dailamites had a relationship with the Talysh.
+Comparative linguistic analysis demonstrates a high degree of congruence between Zaza and Talysh.

 Culture

 Religion

 The Daylamites were most likely adherents of some form of Iranian paganism, while a minority of them were Zoroastrian and Nestorian Christian.
 According to al-Biruni, the Daylamites and Gilites "lived by the rule laid down by the mythical Afridun."
 The Church of the East had spread among them due to the activities of John of Dailam, and bishoprics are reported in the remote area as late as the 790s, while it is possible that some remnants survived there until the 14th century.

 Names

 Artistic rendering of a Daylamite Buyid infantryman.

 The name of the king Muta sounds uncommon, but when in the 9th and 10th centuries Daylamite chieftains appear in the spotlight in massive numbers, their names are undoubtedly pagan Iranian, not of the south-western "Persian" type, but of the north-western type: thus Gōrāngēj (not Kūrānkīj, as originally interpreted) corresponds to Persian gōr-angēz "chaser of wild asses", Shēr-zil to Shēr-dil "lion’s heart", etc. The medieval Persian geographer Estakhri differentiates between Persian and Daylami and comments that in the highlands of Daylam there was a tribe that spoke a language different from that of Daylam and Gilan, perhaps a surviving non-Iranian language.